JWT Authentication in ASP.NET Core Minimal API

 {

-new Claim(JwtRegisteredClaimNames.Sub, username), // Subject claim with the username
+// Standard JWT 'sub' (subject) claim with the username

 };

-// Create a new JWT token with the specified issuer, audience, claims, expiration time, and signing credentials
+// Create the actual JWT token object with issuer, claims, expiry, and signing info

 var token = new JwtSecurityToken(

-expires: DateTime.Now.AddHours(1), // Set the expiration time of the token (1 hour from the current time)
+expires: DateTime.UtcNow.AddHours(1), // Token expiration time (1 hour from now)

-signingCredentials: credentials); // Credentials used to sign the token, ensuring its validity
+signingCredentials: creds // The credentials used to sign the token (ensures integrity)

 return new JwtSecurityTokenHandler().WriteToken(token);